 Taiwan was being “forced into marriage” by big brother Japan. - Taiwanese radio personality Tang Hsiang-lung

 On the contrary, it was the mainland, often seen as being unable to meet the high standards of the pact, that took action instead.
 On the fifth day after the RCEP was signed in November 2020, Chinese President Xi Jinping announced that China would “favourably consider” joining the CPTPP.
-During his visit to Singapore between 13 and 14 September, Chinese State Councillor and Foreign Minister Wang Yi reiterated President Xi Jinping’s interest in the CPTPP.
+During his visit to Singapore between 13 and 14 September, Chinese State Councilor and Foreign Minister Wang Yi reiterated President Xi Jinping’s interest in the CPTPP.
 In response, Singapore’s foreign minister welcomed this interest.
 Within three days, China officially submitted its application to join the CPTPP.

 Commenting on Taiwan’s subsequent announcement that it has applied to join the CPTPP, Taiwanese radio personality Tang Hsiang-lung used the analogy that Taiwan was being “forced into marriage” by big brother Japan.